Health API Documentation

 OpenAPI Specification

-View the complete API documentation at /api-docs
+View the complete API documentation at /api-docs for interactive testing and detailed schemas.

 OpenAPI Definition